 The United States has no national registration system; businesses are incorporated in one of the 50 states.
 The state where a business incorporates is called the place of incorporation.
 As a general rule, business can incorporate in any state.
 Many business incorporate in Delaware because of its well established corporate law.

 The principal place of business is the jurisdiction where the business has its headquarters.
-A business can incorporate in Delaware and have its principal place of business in Texas, even if the owners live in California.
+A business can incorporate in Delaware and have its principal place of business in Texas, even the owners live in California.

 There are several implications that flow from the jurisdictions where a business chooses to incorporate and conduct its business.

 The place of incorporation will determine which types of legal entities are available.
 Not all entities are available in all jurisdictions.